 The core elements of this application include the ability to perform MRMC variance analysis and the ability to size an MRMC trial.

-• The core iMRMC application is a stand-alone, precompiled, license-free Java applications and the source code.
+- There is a legacy iMRMC java application (v4.0.3) that is a stand-alone, precompiled, license-free Java application and the source code.
 It can be used in GUI mode or on the command line.

-• Additional functionality of the GitHub package includes an example to guide users on how to perform a noninferiority study using the iMRMC R package.
+- Additional functionality of the GitHub package includes examples to guide users on how to perform noninferiority studies and analyses of binary data.

 The software treats arbitrary study designs that are not "fully-crossed."